 *Please bring student ID to the event for verification purposes.

-Early Bird Tuition (expires April 5th at midnight): $299
+• Early Bird Tuition (expires October 3rd at midnight EST): $299